dafny-lang/blog/_posts/2023-06-30-types-and-programming-languages.markdown

   | Int
 {% endhighlight %}

+#### The type checker

+We can now write a _type checker_ for the terms above.
+In our case, a type checker will take a term, and decide wether it has a type or not, and return it if it's the former.
+We will not dive into error reporting in this blog post.
-We can now write a type checker for the expressions above.
-First, an expression might or might not have a type, so we need a `Option<A>` type like this;
+First, because a term might or might not have a type, so we need a `Option<A>` type like this;

 {% highlight javascript %}
 datatype Option<A> = Some(value: A) | None
 {% endhighlight %}

-Now we can define a function to compute the possible type of an expression.
+Now we can define a function to compute the possible type of a term.
-Note that, for a conditional expression, the condition has to be a boolean, while we only require the "then" and "else" part to have the same, defined type.
+For example, for a conditional term, the condition has to be a boolean, while we only require the "then" and "else" part to have the same, defined type.
+In general, computing types is a task linear in the size of the code, whereas evaluating the code could have any complexity.
+This is why type checking can be so useful to prevent silly mistakes, very quickly.

 {% highlight javascript %}
 function GetType(term: Term): Option<Type> {